 - Stretch yourself - Cooped up in cramped conditions can leave you stiff and immobile.
 After your brisk walk, spend 5 to 10 minutes stretching the major muscle groups to return your body to a more normal state.
 Flexibility exercises will make you feel loose, supple and light on your feet.

-- Don’t overdo it — Whether you’re on holiday, a business trip or simply a regular long commute, it can be easy to throw yourself into activities, meetings or just exploring straight after your journey.
-You may be more tired than you initially realize, so try and pace yourself and avoid cramming a week’s worth of activities into the first day.
+- Don’t overdo it - Whether you’re on holiday, a business trip or simply a regular long commute, it can be easy to throw yourself into activities, meetings or just exploring straight after your journey.
+You may be more tired than you initially realise, so try and pace yourself and avoid cramming a week’s worth of activities into the first day.

 - Snack attack - While making travel arrangements and getting excited about your new environment, meals are easily forgotten.
 Similarly, a foreign country may have different eating customs and cuisine which may not fit in with your arrival time.
 To ensure that your fuel tank doesn’t run low, pack a selection of snacks to keep you going until you can eat a meal.
 Healthy cereal bars travel better than fruit, and even boiled sweets can sustain you while you find your feet.

-Long-distance travel may be part of your everyday life — and providing you follow sensible precautions, it can also be an enjoyable experience.
-There is always a chance that problems such as stress, general fatigue and dehydration will occur, but by following the realbuzz.com bus and train workout you are giving yourself the best opportunity to arrive rested, relaxed and raring to go.
+Long-distance travel may be part of your everyday life - and providing you follow sensible precautions, it can also be an enjoyable experience.
+There is always a chance that problems such as stress, general fatigue and dehydration will occur, but by following the bus and train workout above, you are giving yourself the best opportunity to arrive rested, relaxed and raring to go.